 The Company has also adopted a Board Diversity Policy which sets out the approach which the Company takes towards diversity on its Board.
 The Board Diversity Policy recognises that a diverse Board would be beneficial to the Company as it would allow for the harnessing of a variety of skills, industry and business experiences, gender, age, ethnicity, cultural, educational and geographical background and other distinguishing qualities of members of the Board.
-The policy also provides that the NC will review and assess the structure and composition of the Board and recommend to the Board such adjustments as it may deem necessary in order to complement the Company's objective and strategies, including under the Board Diversity Policy.
-Although there were no Board composition changes during the financial year ended 30 September 2020, the Company remains committed to implementing the Board Diversity Policy and any progress made towards the implementation of such policy will be disclosed in future Corporate Governance Reports, as appropriate.
-The current Board composition reflects the Company's commitment to Board diversity, especially in terms of female representation (25%), geographical background and experience (Singapore, Thailand and Malaysia) and diverse age range (45 to 77 years).
+The NC will monitor and implement the Board Diversity Policy and will take the principles of the policy into consideration when determining the optimal composition of the Board, and when recommending any proposed changes to the Board.
+The policy also provides that the NC will review and assess the structure and composition of the Board and recommend to the Board such adjustments as it may deem necessary in order to complement the Company's objective and strategies.
+Although there were no Board composition changes during the financial year ended 30 September 2021, the Company remains committed to implementing the Board Diversity Policy and any progress made towards the implementation of such policy will be disclosed in future Corporate Governance Reports, as appropriate.
+The current Board composition reflects the Company's commitment to Board diversity, especially in terms of female representation (25%), geographical background and experience (Singapore, Thailand and Malaysia) and diverse age range (46 to 78 years).